nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* You can remove the time of event by typing `t/` and leaving blank after it.
+* You can remove the time of Event by typing `t/` and leaving blank after it.

 Example Usage:
 * `editEvent 1 n/241Km Marathon` - Edits the event name of the 1st Event to be `241Km Marathon`.